-Nutritious berry smoothies give strength to our bones and general well-being in just a very few minutes every morning.
-I mean it; in a moment you can aid the health of your family with the phytochemicals that enhance our vigour and help prevent the diseases that ail our generation.
+Nutritious berry smoothies give strength to our bones for just a very few minutes spent every morning.
+I mean it; in a moment you can aid the well-being of your whole family with the phytonutrients that enhance our vigour.
+They also help prevent the "non-communicable diseases" that ail our generation.

-Hippocrates, the Father of Medicine said "let your food be your medicine".
-Whilst he is hallowed in the halls of medical schools, to all intents and purposes his philosophy is totally ignored.
+Hippocrates said "let your food be your medicine."
+Whilst his name is hallowed in the halls of pharmaceutical-colleges, to all intents and purposes his philosophy is totally ignored.
 Stand up and go against the flow; adhere to the advice of the bard.

-If you are not into dairy, then just use coconut or almond milk; or even soya or oats.
-I have tried rather unsuccessfully to show the coffee blender in the background with a teaspoon each of flax and sesame seeds; only grind them yourself.
+If you are not into dairy, then just add coconut or almond milk instead; or even from oats.
+I have tried rather unsuccessfully to show the coffee blender in the background with a teaspoon each of flax and sesame-seeds; grind them yourself first before use.

-Freshly ground flaxseed is a wonder for its lignans and omega-3 fatty acids; it is especially the best source for vegetarians who would abhor fish oil, the usual best source.
+Freshly-ground flaxseeds are a wonder for their lignans and omega-3 fatty acids; they are especially the best for vegetarians who would abhor fish oil, the more common source.

-Frankly, I am not into salmon oil capsules either; by all means cold water fish like herring, mackerel or snoek but the highly processed lipids are not for me.
+Frankly I am not into salmon oil capsules either; by all means enjoy cold-water fish like herring, mackerel or snoek but the highly processed lipids are not for me.

 Sesame seed has many of the properties of flax, but it is less potent; it does taste magnificent though.
 You could use tahini.

-I believe there is universal agreement that berries are good for us; usually one would find a dissenter or two, but throughout the confusion they shine prominently.
-They are rich in the flavonoids that go around mopping up the free radicals and oxidative species that cause our DNA to go crazy and cause tumours.
+I believe there is universal agreement that berries are good for us; usually one would find a dissenter or two, but throughout the confusion they shine brightly.
+They are rich in the flavonoids that go around mopping up the free-radicals and the oxidative species that cause our DNA to go crazy and cause tumours.

-In a powerful twin study, researchers have shown that habitual enjoyment of flavonoids in food was strongly associated with stronger bones.
-The anthocyanins in berries were the most powerful for mineral density in the hip and spine, but all were good.
+In a powerful twin-study, researchers have shown that habitual enjoyment of flavonoids in our food is strongly associated with stronger bones.
+The anthocyanins in berries are the most powerful for mineral density in the hip and spine, but all are good.

 After radish, spinach is the easiest vegetable to grow in your garden and, in mild climates, it often goes on bearing for several years.
 No wonder Popeye was so strong.
-Your dark green leafy vegetables are the best source of lutein, the phytochemical that prevents the chief cause of adult onset blindness; macular degeneration, and cataracts too.
+Your dark green leafy veggies are the best source of lutein, the phytochemical that prevents the chief cause of adult-onset blindness; macular degeneration, and cataracts too.

-Spinach is also a rich source of folate, the vitamin strongly associated with miscarriages and birth defects, anaemia and early onset of frailty syndrome.
+Spinach is also a rich source of folate.
+A deficiency of this vitamin is strongly associated with miscarriages, birth-defects and anaemia; and the early onset of frailty syndrome.

-Spinach and its cousins like cabbage and kale have little flavour of their own so we dicky them up with garlic and onions, or in smoothies with banana and honey.
+Spinach and its cousins like cabbage and kale have little flavour of their own so we dicky them up with garlic and onions; or in nutritious berry smoothies with banana and honey.

-The health benefits of spinach include other nutrients like vitamins, many minerals including iron and fibre for you know what.
+The benefits of spinach include other nutrients like vitamins, many minerals including iron and fibre for constipation.

-Open a bottle of natural honey and you are immediately struck by a powerful whiff of literally millions of flowers; it is almost overpowering, and completely absent in the processed stuff from the supermarket.
-These scented compounds are heat labile and driven off by warming.
-It is a splendid sweetener for your morning nutritious berry smoothies.
+Open a bottle of natural honey and you are immediately struck by a powerful whiff of literally millions of flowers; it is almost overpowering, and completely absent from the processed stuff from the supermarket.
+These scented compounds are heat-labile and driven off by warming.
+It is a splendid sweetener for your nutritious berry smoothies.

-It is astonishing but natural honey given to type-2 diabetics lowered their fasting blood glucose and on average the group lost 1.8 kg in eight weeks.
+It is astonishing but natural honey given to a group of type-2 diabetics actually lowered their blood glucose; and on average they lost 1.8 kg in eight weeks.

 Here are the back issues.